Building your business may represent a lifetime of hard work. To get the full rewards, you need the right exit - both financially and as a manager.

 - Get a legal agreement committing the management to buy the whole business, so they can't change their minds.

-Use this agreement to make sure you pay tax on any capital gain at the end of each year, rather than paying it all at the start.
-Make sure that any agreement is discussed with your tax adviser prior to signing.
+- Use this agreement to make sure you pay tax on any capital gain at the end of each year, rather than paying it all at the start.
+Discuss any agreement with your tax adviser prior to signing.

 Family successions can be fraught with problems and emotions.
 A third party - such as a non-executive director or business adviser - can be useful in providing impartial guidance and asking awkward questions.